Kaltura's HTML5 Media Library enables you to take advantage of the html5

 mwEmbed is designed to be used with a script-loader and this static package sacrifices

-transport size and packages in code every client won't use, in order to be a single static file.
+transport size and packages in code every client won't use, in order to be a single static file and distribute the playback portions of the HTML5 Media Library as a stand alone HTML5 Video Player under the MIT License.

 For full un-minified source see HTML5 Video Player